–DC Bonus Book #11

 –Justice League America #29

 Beetle is still in a coma, so Batman goes to get help from Dr. Fate, but when he arrives at the doc’s residence, Fate is nowhere to be found.
-In his place, Batman finds Kent Nelson, the former vessel for the mystic powers of Nabu (i.e. the former Dr. Fate).
-Nelson explains that Nabu has chosen a new Dr. Fate, but he’s more than willing to assist Batman anyway.
-Nelson, who still retains some of his old powers, is able to fully de-program and revive Beetle by entering his mind.
+In his place, Batman finds the supposedly deceased Kent Nelson, the former Dr. Fate.
+Nelson explains that Dr. Fate has been a different person for a while now (Eric Strauss), but he (Nelson) is more than willing to assist Batman anyway.
+(Nelson is indeed dead, but his lifeless corpse is currently being possessed by the cosmic Nabu himself.)
+Nelson/Nabu is able to fully de-program and revive Beetle by entering his mind.

 –Batman #436-439 (“BATMAN YEAR THREE”)